-Withdrawal from the Programme during the period of participation on the part of the Participant adversely affects school and local government administration as well as impeding the overall implementation of the Programme itself.
-All Participants are therefore required to complete their period of participation in full.
+A participant's withdrawal from the Programme during the period of participation adversely affects school and local government administration as well as impedes the overall implementation of the Programme itself.
+All participants are therefore required to complete their period of participation in full.